-Higher Education Quality and Development Committee (HEQDC)
+Higher Education Quality Committee (HEQC)

-The HE Quality and Development Committee is part of HRUC's Academic Board, which oversees the development and quality monitoring of all programmes.
-Chaired by the Vice Principal of HRUC - Uxbridge College, HEQDC meets at least once a term where it monitors all HE provision in the college.
+The HE Quality Committee is part of HRUC's Academic Board, which oversees the development and quality monitoring of all programmes.
+Chaired by the Assistant Principal for Higher Education, HEQC meets at least once a term where it monitors all HE provision in the college.
 Key duties include:

-- reviewing and assessing key performance indicators such as achievement, attendance and punctuality on HE qualifications - receiving reports (from Unit Review questionnaires, student surveys, External Examiners, Academic Standards and Pearson) and monitoring the actions taken to address any issues raised - working to identify and address any common themes running across all HE qualifications.
+reviewing and assessing key performance indicators such as achievement, attendance and punctuality on HE qualifications

+- receiving reports (from Unit Review questionnaires, student surveys, External Examiners, Academic Standards and Pearson) and monitoring the actions taken to address any issues raised - working to identify and address any common themes running across all HE qualifications.

-Staff representatives from every higher education course attend HEDQC, as do Academic Standards staff, the Head of Guidance & Information Services, the Head of Marketing and the HE student year representatives.
+Staff representatives from every higher education course attend HEQC, as do Academic Standards staff, the Head of Guidance & Information Services and the Head of Marketing.
+The HE student year representatives should prepare reports for the HEQC and may be invited to attend to present these.
 See the section on student representation and engagement for more information.